Palliative Care

 Pharmacies that Provide the Service

 A list of pharmacies participating in the scheme is sent out by the WY ICB to key organisations before each Bank Holiday.
-Health professionals can also use the NHS Service Finder to identify which pharmacies provide the Palliative Care Service.

-NHS Service Finder – https://digital.nhs.uk/services/nhs-service-finder
+NHS Service Finderhttps://digital.nhs.uk/services/nhs-service-finder

 Resources